18th century antique silver box.

 Description

-Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
-It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This is especially crucial when searching for a luxurious antique that suits your interior.

 Attributes / Details